How to Build an eLearning Platform like Coursera (or Udemy)?

 1. Paid Certificates

-In 2013, Coursera earned their first $1 million selling verified certificates on course completion.
+If you ask “How does Coursera make money?” - in 2013, Coursera earned their first $1 million selling verified certificates on course completion.
 In March 2014, edX together with MIT issued a course on Big Data that gave them 3,500 students enrolled and more than a million dollars in just four weeks.
 Some courses can cost only $12-20, while studying for a bachelor’s and master’s qualifications from a world-class university may cost up to $30,000 or more for 12-36 months of studying.

 Only analyzing statistical data on iMBA course at Coursera, it is seen that while 1.2 million people enrolled for free attendance, 49,000 students paid $50 for a certificate, 150 students bought a college credit for $1,000 and 800 students signed up for a degree course for $22,000.
-Adding this up we find that in 2017 iMBA course gave Coursera more than $20 million!

 2. Monthly Subscription